email2ify/drf-frieds/README.md

     * Main framework used for application creation
 * Django REST Framework
     * Framework used for creating API
-* Google Cloud Platform
-    * Used for static image hosting
 * Heroku
     * Used for hosting the application